Enterlucent/open-space-game-sandbox/CONTRIBUTING.md

 ## How to Open a Feature Request<a id="how-to-open-a-feature-request"></a>
 1. Determine if the same or similar request already exists for what you had in mind.
-    * Game design Feature Requests belong in the main project [Issues](https://github.com/Enterlucent/open-space-game/issues?utf8=%E2%9C%93&q=label%enhancement+is%3Aall) so check there first.
+    * Game design [Feature Requests](https://github.com/Enterlucent/open-space-game/issues?utf8=%E2%9C%93&q=label%enhancement+is%3Aall) belong in the main project Issues so check there first.
     * If one does exist, feel free to expand upon it by commenting on the issue but there's no need to open a new one.
-2. Create a "Feature Request" on the [Issues](https://github.com/Enterlucent/open-space-game/issues/new?template=Feature_request.md) page.
+2. Create a [Feature Request](https://github.com/Enterlucent/open-space-game/issues/new?template=Feature_request.md) on the Issues page.
     * Add the "enhancement" label and the "asset", "coding" or "documentation" labels as applicable
     * Make sure that you are very detailed with what you think the feature should accomplish.
     * If the Feature Request requires assets be created then make sure they are fully explained